OHDSI/TheBookOfOhdsi/NetworkResearch.md

 # OHDSI Network Research {#NetworkResearch}

-Chapter Leads: Kristin Kostka, Sara Dempster, Greg Klebanov
+Chapter Leads: Kristin Kostka, Sara Dempster, Greg Klebano

 The mission of OHDSI is to generate high-quality evidence through observational research.
 A primary way this is accomplished is through collaborative research studies.
-In prior chapters we discussed how the OHDSI community has authored standards and tools to facilitate high-quality, reproducible research, including Standardized Vocabularies ,the Common Data Model (CDM) ,analytical methods packages, ATLAS and the study steps (Chapter\@ref(StudySteps)) to run a retrospective database study.
+In prior chapters we discussed how the OHDSI community has authored standards and tools to facilitate high-quality, reproducible research, including Standardized Vocabularies, the Common Data Model (CDM), analytical methods packages, ATLAS and the study steps (Chapter \@ref(StudySteps)) to run a retrospective database study.
 OHDSI Network Studies represent the culmination of a transparent, consistent and reproducible way to conduct research across a large number of geographically dispersed data.
 In this chapter we will discuss what constitutes an OHDSI network study, how to run a network study and discuss enabling technologies such as the ARACHNE Research Network.

 ##  OHDSI as a research network

 \index{research network}

 The OHDSI research network is an international collaboration of researchers seeking to advance observational data research in healthcare.
-Today, the network consists of over 1.2 billion patient records (~650 million de-duplicated patient records) in the CDM.
+Today, the network consists of over 1.9 billion patient records (~650 million de-duplicated patient records) in the CDM.
 This includes more than 220 researchers and 82 observational health databases across 17 countries with regional central coordinating centers housed at Columbia University (USA), Erasmus Medical Center (Europe) and Ajou University (South Korea).
 The OHDSI community continues to grow rapidly across Europe (in collaboration with the IMI EHDEN project), Central America (e.g. Argentina, Brazil, Colombia), and Asia (e.g. China, Japan, Singapore).

 OHDSI is an open network, inviting healthcare institutions across the globe with active patient data to join the network and convert data to the CDM.
 As data conversions are complete, collaborators are invited to report site information in the Data Network census maintained by the [OHDSI Program Manager](mailto:beaton@ohdsi.org).
 Each OHDSI network site participates voluntarily.
 There are no hard obligations.
 Each site opts-in to each respective network study.
 In each study, data remains at the site behind a firewall.
 No data pooling occurs across network sites.
 Only aggregate results are shared.